shaury-a/QLora-fine-tune-Gemma-2B/README.md

 - **Fine-Tuning with LoRA:** Efficient adaptation of the Gemma-2B model using QLoRA.
 - **Inference and Evaluation:** Scripts to evaluate the fine-tuned model on a custom dataset.
+- **FInal Result:** This file contains results for fine-tuned and base model.